jshannon75/geog4300/Labs/Lab 2_ Point patterns and quadrat analysis/Lab_2_Spatial_stats.md

 **Value:** 30 points

-**Overview:** This lab covers two main topics: basic spatial statistics and probability distributions.
+**Overview:** This lab has four main sections: mapping point patterns, calculating rates and location quotients, quadrat analysis, and probability distributions.
 Your answers to the lab questions should be typed in the response template and turned in using the Assignment Dropbox on the ELC site.

 ### Part 1: mapping the data and its distribution